Section 6 (4 credits)

 Measures of Middle

 The traditional statistics course makes a lot of use of measures such as mean, median, and mode.
 “Typical” has largely replaced mean and median in early studies and is mentioned as a range of values to convey an idea of variation.
 Mode is almost never used except by people who sell shoes.

-Describe what a mean, a median and a mode are.
+Describe what a mean, a median and the middle 50% are.

 Graphs of Data

-In the box and whisker graph for the males label and estimate the value of the minium, the LQ, the median, the UQ and the maximum.
+In the following box and whisker graph for the males label and read the value of the minium, the LQ, the median, the UQ and the maximum.

 In the box and whisker graph…